Kevin McHale (basketball): Front office work with Minnesota Timberwolves

 Upon his retirement as an NBA player, McHale joined the Minnesota Timberwolves as a television analyst and "special assistant".
 In the summer of 1994, new Timberwolves owner Glen Taylor promoted him to Assistant General Manager, although he continued to broadcast Timberwolves games as well.
 In 1995, he was promoted to Vice President of Basketball Operations (i.e., General Manager); one of his first acts was hiring former University of Minnesota teammate Flip Saunders as head coach of the Timberwolves.

 The next season, McHale decided to select high school forward Kevin Garnett with the fifth overall pick of the 1995 NBA draft.
 Though Garnett developed into one of the NBA's best players, the Timberwolves advanced past the first round of the playoffs only once in Garnett's 12 seasons with the team.

 It was also during McHale's reign that the Timberwolves were punished by the NBA for making a secret deal with free-agent forward Joe Smith to circumvent the league's salary cap rules.
 Before the 1998–99 season, Smith secretly agreed to sign three, one-year contracts with the Timberwolves for salary amounts that were much less than what any other NBA teams would have reasonably offered him.
 In return, Smith received a promise that the Timberwolves would give him a multi-year, multimillion-dollar contract before the 2001–02 season.

 In 2000, after word of the agreement leaked, NBA commissioner David Stern voided Smith's final one-year contract with the Timberwolves, making Smith a free agent.
 Stern also stripped three of the Timberwolves' next five first-round draft picks from the team, and fined the team $3.5 million.
+In addition, McHale served a suspension that lasted through July 2001.
 Smith signed with the Detroit Pistons for one season, but returned to Minnesota before the 2001–2002 season as a free agent.

 On February 12, 2005, the Timberwolves fired Saunders and McHale took over as head coach for the rest of the 2004–05 season.
 He compiled a 19–12 record, but had no interest in continuing as head coach at the time.
 Dwane Casey was hired as the new head coach in the off-season.